auteenie/bon-voyage/README.md

 The application will feature the following frontend routes and core features:

+* On the `/` (home) page, users can sign up or log in to their account.
-* On the `/account` page, users can keep track of the places they've traveled by collecting stamps.
+* On the `/passport` page, users can keep track of the places they've traveled by collecting stamps in their digital passport.
+* On the `/countries` page, users can view a list of all the countries and their flags by clicking on the card.
+  * When the modal pops up, users can view more information about the country.
-* On the `/map` page, users can view the places they've been on a map.
+* On the `/passport/[country]` page, users can view their adventures in the countries they visited by clicking on the colorized stamps.
-* On the `/account/[country]` page, users can view more information about the country.
+  * When the modal pops up, on the same page, by clicking on the country's name, users can view more information about the country.

 ## 🤔 Stretch User Stories

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to view different countries by zooming in.
+* Users will be able to view the flat global map with hover effect displaying the name of the country.
+* Users will be able to see the visa requirements between two countries.
 * Users will be able to view other users’ recommendations on the map.
 * Users will be able to collect more countries’ stamps.
-* Users will be able to see the visa requirements between two countries.

 ## 📆 Timeline for reaching MVP in 1 week